 Definitely Mongolia!
 It was the land of contrast.
 A country totally different to prior experiences.
 It was so different to places that we have travelled.
 Cycling the Gobi Desert in freezing cold temperature and sleeping by some traditional yurts was magical.
 The way those herders still live in the midst of what seems a barren landscape is incredible.
 They have their sheep, camels, horses and sustain themselves from the little available.

 You have studied sustainability science in Sweden and took off afterwards.
-How did those studies influence you on your decision to take that trip?
-How did it influence the actual way you travelled?
+How did those studies influence you on your decision to chose the slow travel style?

 I always wanted to do a bike tour though never having such a scale in mind.
 Back in Sweden, I joined a public lecture held by Kevin Anderson.
 He is a climate scientist from Manchester and has not flown for fourteen years!
+The the slow travel spirit!
 He gets a lot of visiting professorships all over Europe.
 His condition for any visits is the provision of alternative forms of transport other than flying.
 So, he pretty much travels all over Europe by train.